windmill-labs/windmilldocs/docs/misc/2_setup_oauth/index.md

 > `<integration>` code must match with the code that is setup in [oauth_connect.json](https://github.com/windmill-labs/windmill/blob/main/backend/oauth_connect.json)

+For environments that do not support mounting files or if not practical, you may also pass it base64 as env variable to the server: `OAUTH_JSON_AS_BASE64=$(base64 oauth.json | tr -d '\n')`

 ## Google login

 **Create Google OAuth keys**